 Turning on iOS Geotagging

 Of course, to enable geotagging of pictures taken by the iPhone Camera app, you have to have the correct settings.
-In the Settings app, you have to go into Privacy -> Location Services and enable Camera (the switch should be green).
+In the Settings app, you have to go into Privacy -> Location Services and enable Camera (it should say “While Using the App”).
 With this enabled, every picture you take in the built in Camera app _should_ be geotagged.